Nantucket lightship basket: Nesting baskets

-Nesting Baskets are a series of lightship baskets made of diminishing size designed to fit neatly inside one another.
-Nesting baskets began being made early on aboard the Nantucket Lightships.
+Nesting baskets are a series of lightship baskets made of diminishing size designed to fit neatly inside one another.
+Nesting baskets began being made early on aboard the Nantucket lightships.
 The smallest baskets can be the size of a thimble with only a half-inch diameter to multiple feet in diameter.
 In nesting basket sets though it is more common to see a range between a two-inch diameter basket and a fourteen-inch diameter.

 Miniature baskets

 Miniature baskets are a more recent development, as they often require advanced tools to manufacture.
-Miniature baskets can take any form (round and oval though are the most common, in that order) but must have a diameter less than two inches in order to be distinguished simply from a small basket.
+Miniature baskets can take any form (round and oval though are the most common, in that order) but must have a diameter less than two inches to be distinguished simply from a small basket.
 Astronaut Daniel W. Bursch wove a set of miniature nesting baskets while at the International Space Station.
-Miniature Baskets are often put on thin chains and worn as necklaces by women.
+Miniature baskets are often put on thin chains and worn as necklaces by women.

 Manufacture

-Nantucket Lightship Baskets are still made on Nantucket Island by local artisans such as Manny Dias and Timothy D. Parsons, and classes are still taught to local Nantucket children through programs run by The Lightship Basket Museum on Nantucket.
+Nantucket lightship baskets are still made on Nantucket Island by local artisans such as Manny Dias and Timothy D. Parsons, and classes are still taught to local Nantucket children through programs run by the Nantucket Lightship Basket Museum.
 Antique and modern made baskets can be purchased by a variety of dealers throughout the island.
 Poorly made fake lightship baskets are produced in China and sell for often as little as a hundred dollars.
-These fake baskets are made on an assembly line and utilize plastic rather than ivory as well as lower quality hollow wood.
+These fake baskets are made on an assembly line and use plastic rather than ivory as well as lower quality hollow wood.